siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 	Term | Description
 	-----|--------------
-	DUT | Device Under Test.
+	UUT | Unit Under Test.
 They TinyGv8 board that is being programmed and tested HOST | Tester's host computer used to program the board and start the tests via USB AVRISP | The blue Atmel programmer.
 It has a USB connector and a programming header TESTER | The large blue board with four mounting standoffs, 18 pogo pins, and the wired motor and power connectors